achliopa/udemy_BeginnersROSCourse/readme.md

 * to launch a new ros master we type in terminal `roscore`
 * we have a ros master running on our environment
-* ROS master is the centerpiece of the ROS application. it provides naming and registration services wo all ROS subprograms (nodes)
+* ROS master is the centerpiece of the ROS application. it provides naming and registration services to all ROS subprograms (nodes)
-* we always ahave to start the ROS master before we use any ROS functionality
+* we always have to start the ROS master before we use any ROS functionality
 * I can have only 1 ROS master running at the same time

 ## Section 3 - Run your First ROS Program